nordic-institute/X-Road/doc/Manuals/LoadBalancing/ig-xlb_x-road_external_load_balancer_installation_guide.md

 ```
 ssl = on
-ssl_ca_file   = '/etc/xroad/postgresql/master.crt'
+ssl_ca_file   = '/etc/xroad/postgresql/ca.crt'
 ssl_cert_file = '/etc/xroad/postgresql/server.crt'
 ssl_key_file  = '/etc/xroad/postgresql/server.key'

 listen_addresses = *    # (default is localhost.
 Alternatively: localhost, <IP of the interface the slaves connect to>")
 wal_level = hot_standby
 max_wal_senders   = 3   # should be ~ number of slaves plus some small number.
-Here, we assume there two slaves.
+Here, we assume there are two slaves.
 wal_keep_segments = 8   # keep some wal segments so that slaves that are offline can catch up.
 ```